 For singers and other participants, here’s an outline of what we do, though it may evolve according to the needs of the day.

 Music.
 The antiphon response that the people will sing is often in the worship sheet.
 For the team, cantors or verse singers, it will often be posted in advance in several formats and made available by email, in this blog or the Dropbox folder called ‘SWUC Music’ (apply for access).

 - Listen to the tune by clicking the .mid, .wav or MP3 version.

 - If you don’t have a music program, please download MuseScore 2 which is free (musescore.org).
 Then download the .mscz file and listen to the music.

 - If you already have a different program, such as Sibelius, Finale or Noteworthy, you can generally import .mid files.

 You will have your own way of dipping into the Bible: was it somewhere in the bookshelf?
 That well-thumbed black one by the bed?
 Or even an automatic feed to your smart-phone calendar from somewhere like the Vanderbilt lectionary web-site?
-You should also find the readings on the South Woden web-site when activated.
+You should also find the readings on the South Woden web-site.

 For convenience, there’s usually a link to the text of the psalm in each post, to refer to the verses or ideas therein.
 NRSV or NIV are common versions but for performance, paraphrase, text and metre may be amended for inclusivity or for musicality in singing the verses.